When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.

 Dealing with the same disgruntled patient shift in and shift out is one of the quickest ways to burn out a nurse.

-Talk to your charge nurse to make sure difficult patients get rotated around.
+Taking care of the same difficult patient for eight shifts in a row can be exhausting.
+It’s a good idea to talk to your charge nurse to make sure that difficult patients get rotated around.

 12. Think About Your Personal Brand

-How you handle difficult patients will reflect on your personal brand, and people will remember you for it.
+Handling difficult patients can significantly impact your personal brand, and it’s something that people will remember you for.

-We wrote an article about the importance of nurses creating a personal brand and how to build a personal nurse brand.
-A positive personal brand is essential for your career success.
+I published an article on the importance of nurses creating a personal brand and how to build one.
+A positive personal brand is essential for career success.

 No matter how agitated the patient gets, make sure you manage it in a manner that will reflect positively on you.